-This is the response of a just and loving God, “who desires all men to be saved” (1 Tim.
-2:4).
-Therefore, Jesus is the source of salvation to all those who obey Him (Heb.
-5:8–9).
-There is no wonder that Jesus said, “By this all will know that you are My disciples, if you have love for one another” (John 13:35).
+This is the response of a just and loving God, “who desires all men to be saved” (1 Tim 2:4).
+Therefore, Jesus is the source of salvation to all those who obey Him (Heb 5:8–9).
+Therefore, Jesus declared, “By this all will know that you are My disciples, if you have love for one another” (John 13:35).

-By obedience to Christ’s Gospel, people are saved (Rom.
-1:16, 1 Cor.
-15:1–2).
-The Scriptures are clear that the Gospel is the death, burial, and resurrection of Christ (1 Cor.
-15:3–4).
-Obedience to this Gospel is death by repentance of sins, baptism into Jesus’ death, and resurrection into a new life (Rom.
-6:3–7, Col. 2:12–13).
+The gospel saves believers (Rom 1:16; 1 Cor 15:1–2).
+The Scriptures affirm that the gospel is the death, burial, and resurrection of Christ (1 Cor 15:3–4).
+Conforming to this gospel by faith is death by repentance of sins, baptism into Jesus’s death, and resurrection into a new life (Rom 6:3–7; Col 2:12–13).
 Therefore, a transformation must take place.
-Christ’s Spirit teaches through the Bible that people must be again transformed by the renewal of the mind (Rom.
-12:2).
-Colossians 3:9-10 says, “Do not lie to one another, since you have put off the old man with his deeds, and have put on the new man who is renewed in knowledge according to the image of Him who created him“.
-Everyone must be “conformed to the image of His Son” to be saved (Rom.
-8:29–30).
-This is the Gospel, which must be “obeyed from the heart that pattern of doctrine to which you were delivered” (Rom.
-6:17).
+People must be again transformed by the renewal of the mind (Rom 12:2).
+Paul instructed, “Do not lie to one another, since you have put off the old man with his deeds, and have put on the new man who is renewed in knowledge according to the image of Him who created him” (Col 3:9–10).
+Everyone must be “conformed to the image of His Son” to be saved (Rom 8:29–30).
+This is the gospel, which must be “obeyed from the heart that pattern of doctrine to which you were delivered” (Rom 6:17).
 Such a motivation of heart starts with love for which according to Jesus, “He who has My commandments and keeps them, it is he who loves Me” (John 14:21).

-In 2 Corinthians 3:18, we see what people are to be transformed into, “But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.”
+In 2 Corinthians 3:18, people are to be transformed as Paul revealed, “But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.”
 Why do Christians need to be transformed into the image, which is the glory of the Lord?
-This is because Christ is the image of God.
-The image and glory of transformation is described in 2 Corinthians 4:4, “…the light of the gospel of the glory of Christ, who is the image of God…”.
-Hebrews 1:1-4 presents God speaking through His Son, “who being the brightness of His glory and the express image of His person” (1:3).
-This is also Colossians 1:15, “He is the image of the invisible God”.
-Now, this Christ must be formed in us (Gal.
-4:19).
-The Scriptures show clearly that people must be transformed back into the image of God, and this is why the New Testament Scriptures emphasize who Jesus is by the fact that He is “the image of the invisible God” and had to come in the image of God to save us and He did so in love.
-“If anyone does not love the Lord Jesus Christ, let him be accursed” (1 Cor.
-16:22).
+Christ is the image of God.
+Paul described the image and glory of transformation, “the light of the gospel of the glory of Christ, who is the image of God” (2 Cor 4:4).
+The writer of Hebrews presented God speaking through His Son, “who being the brightness of His glory and the express image of His person” (Heb 1:3).
+Likewise, Paul also revealed, “He is the image of the invisible God” (Col 1:15).
+Now, this Christ must be formed in each believer (Gal 4:19).
+The Scriptures teach that people must be transformed to the image of God.
+The New Testament Scriptures emphasize Jesus’s identity by the fact that He is “the image of the invisible God.”
+Christ had to come as the image of God to save humanity and He did so in love.

-In being transformed into the image of God in Christ, we learn more about Christian living from Christ.
-Philippians 2:5-7 gives us a pattern in Christ’s humility and see what Jesus gave up,
+Transformation into the image of God in Christ reveals Christian living from Christ.
+Paul taught the pattern in Christ’s humility and sacrifice,

-“Let this mind be in you which was also in Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.”
+“Let this mind be in you which was also in Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men” (Phil 2:5–7).

 Jesus is the very image of God.
-Hebrews 10:1 presents the insufficiency of the Mosaical Law, “For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect.”
-Jesus fulfilled what we needed for salvation for we had been separated from God having acted contrary to image in which we were made and in which gives us such value.
-Let us turn again to the love that we have God and in Christ.
+The writer of Hebrews presents the insufficiency of the images in the Mosaical Law, “For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect” (Heb 10:1).
+Jesus completes the image and likeness for Christian living via the new covenant.
+Jesus fulfilled what humanity needed for salvation for each person separated from God having acted contrary to image in which each person was made.

 “Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
-For if we have been united together in the likeness of His death, certainly we also shall be in the likeness of His resurrection.“
+For if we have been united together in the likeness of His death, certainly we also shall be in the likeness of His resurrection” (Rom 6:4–5).

 “For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ, who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself.”